 Unsafe sleeping environments cause more than 150 infant deaths in Texas each year.
-Infant and child deaths are preventable by following recommendations on establishing a safe sleep environment.
+These deaths could be prevented by following recommendations for creating a safe sleep environment in your home.

 To reduce the risk of suffocation for an infant in your care, always put the child to sleep: